Orthognathic Surgery in Lima and St. Marys OH

 To provide you with a better understanding of orthognathic surgery, we have provided the following multimedia presentation.
 Many common questions pertaining to orthognathic surgery are discussed.

-The result can be a host of problems that can affect chewing function, speech, long-term oral health and appearance.
+People who can benefit from orthognathic surgery include those with an improper bite, or jaws that are positioned incorrectly.
+Jaw growth is a gradual process and in some instances, the upper and lower jaws may grow at different rates.
+The result can be a host of problems that may affect chewing function, speech, or long-term oral health and appearance.
 Injury to the jaw and birth defects can also affect jaw alignment.
 Orthodontics alone can correct bite problems when only the teeth are involved.
-Orthognathic surgery may be required for the jaws when repositioning in necessary.
+Orthognathic surgery may be required for the jaws when repositioning is necessary.

 Difficulty in the following areas should be evaluated: